Women in South Africa: Reproductive health and rights

 Maternal mortality is one of the lowest in Africa, although still high by global standards.
 However, in South Africa, there are conflicting reports on the prevalence of maternal and neonatal mortality, derived from both direct and indirect estimation techniques.

-South Africa's Constitution recognizes and protects the rights of all citizens to have access to safe, effective, appropriate and affordable reproductive education, contraception and health services.
-However, there are contradictory laws in place in regards to women's ability to engage in sexual practices and receive sexual healthcare services.
+South Africa's Constitution recognizes and protects the rights of all citizens to access safe, effective, appropriate, and affordable reproductive health education, contraception, and health services.
+However, there are contradictory laws in place regarding women's ability to engage in sexual practices and receive sexual healthcare services.
 For example, the age of consent in South Africa for women is 16, with the law requiring mandatory reporting of youths engaged in underage sex.
 However, girls may legally request birth control from medical centers at age 12.
 Due to the contradictory and confusing nature of such legislation the sexual health services and education given to young women in South Africa is limited by the health care practitioners understanding of the laws and their individual judgments of how to proceed.

-Contraceptive use amount young South Africans aged 15 to 24 is low and consequently the rate of unwanted pregnancies reported among young women are high.
+Contraceptive use among young South Africans aged 15 to 24 is low, and consequently, the rate of unwanted pregnancies reported among young women is high.
 A study of contraceptive use and pregnancy among South African women found that 65% of pregnancies in this age group were premarital and unplanned.
 And a 1988 South Africa Demographic and Health Survey found that 35% of all teenagers had either been pregnant or had given birth by the age of 19.

-Types of contraceptives used by South African women are racially stratified with South African women of color predominantly utilizing contraceptive injections.
+Types of contraceptives used by South African women are racially stratified, with South African women of color predominantly utilizing contraceptive injections.

 South Africa is also one of the few countries in Africa to have a liberal abortion law: under the Choice on Termination of Pregnancy Act, 1996, abortion is allowed on request during the first trimester of pregnancy, and in special circumstances at later stages.
-However, this does not mean that it is easy to get an abortion in South Africa, as not all health care facilities are equally nor adequately equipped to meet the demands for abortion services.
-As of January 2013 it has been said that it is often cheaper and quicker to get an illegal abortion than to navigate official channels to get a legal abortion.
+However, this does not mean that it is easy to get an abortion in South Africa, as not all health care facilities are equally or adequately equipped to meet the demands for abortion services.
+As of January 2013, it has been said that it is often cheaper and quicker to get an illegal abortion than to navigate official channels to get a legal abortion.

 Social stigmas surrounding abortion, contraception use, and sexual activity among young women and teens are still strong and limit young South African women's ability to access and utilize reproductive health services that are guaranteed to them by their government.
-This issue is compounded by the fact that while women have the right to free abortions the government only covers the cost of the abortion procedures, but not the cost of maintaining a dedicated staff or facilities out of which abortions can be performed.
+This issue is compounded by the fact that while women have the right to free abortions, the government only covers the cost of the abortion procedures, but not the cost of maintaining a dedicated staff or facilities out of which abortions can be performed.